-How comfortable do you feel bringing your rich creativity and risk tolerance into other situations, beyond where you are expressing them now?
+This seems to be your current challenge: How can you feel a bit more comfortable bringing your rich creativity and risk tolerance into other situations, beyond where you are expressing them now?
 You have a very valuable asset - the acceptance of uncertainty and the ability to unleash your imagination.
 Can you imagine if you could expand these and bring them out more frequently?
 Here is a thought to ponder: What would have to be true and how can you influence this?

 It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
-This can help complement the more common strategic thinking, and maximize your achievements for the benefit of all.
+This can help complement your strategic thinking, and maximize your achievements for the benefit of all.